robomq/robomq.io/docs/MQTT.md

 [robomq.io](http://www.robomq.io) MQTT adapter assumes two primary usage scenarios:

-> QoS stands for quality of service in MQTT.
+> QoS stands for quality of service in MQTT. [robomq.io](http://www.robomq.io) supports QoS up to 1.

 * Transient clients that use transient messages (non-persistent, QoS=0).
 It uses non-durable, auto-delete queues that will be deleted when the client disconnects.
 * Stateful clients that use durable subscriptions (non-clean sessions, QoS=1).
 It uses durable queues.
 Whether the queues are auto-deleted is controlled by the client's clean session flag.
 Clients with clean sessions use auto-deleted queues, others use non-auto-deleted ones.

-For transient (QoS=0) publishes, the plugin will publish messages as transient (non-persistent).
+For transient (QoS=0) publishes, [robomq.io](http://www.robomq.io) will publish messages as transient (non-persistent).
 Naturally, for durable (QoS=1) publishes, persistent messages will be used internally.

 Queues created for MQTT subscribers will have names starting with mqtt-subscription-, one per subscription QoS level.
-The queues will have queue TTL depending on MQTT plugin configuration.

 # MQTT use cases

 We will provide examples in five languages, including Python, Node.js, PHP, Java and C++.

 In the examples, MQTT producer will first ask user for the quantity of messages, then publish the certain number of test messages to a particular topic through MQTT broker.
 MQTT consumer will subscribe the same topic and print the topic and payload as it receives messages.

+All examples have implemented automatic reconnecting, which is crucial in real production.

-The example code provided bellow is the short version, it might have omitted some advanced details.
-For full version code, please go to our use case [repository](https://github.com/robomq/robomq.io) on GitHub.
+The example code provided bellow could be the short version, it might have omitted some advanced details.
+For full version code, please go to our SDK [repository](https://github.com/robomq/robomq.io) on GitHub.

 > Before testing the example code, replace hostname, yourvhost, username and password with the real variables in your network environment.